The organisms which cause acute sinusitis are the same as those that cause

 Medications:

-Sudafed Nasal Decongestant
+Sudafed PE Nasal Decongestant

 Decongestant and Pain Medication: